HeikkiKantanen/Moped-app/README.md

 - With this app you are able to:
     - retrieve list of all stored mopeds
-    - retrieve spesific moped with the moped id
+    - retrieve a spesific moped with the moped id
     - add new mopeds to the existing list
     - update the mopeds data
-    - delete spesific moped
+    - delete a spesific moped

 ## Technologies and tools used